forderud/ComSamples/README.md

     * Or run `<path>\MyServerCpp.exe" /unregserver`  with admin privileges,
     * Or run `UNREGISTER.bat` with admin privileges.

-Server registration is only needed for on-demand loaded COM EXE servers, and can be skipped if instead running the server in a background service that is auto-started.
-In that case, the TypeLib will still need to be registred at server startup.
+Server registration is only needed for on-demand loaded COM EXE servers and can be skipped if instead running the server in a background service that is auto-started.
+In that case, the TypeLib will still need to be registered at server startup.

 The client programs should output something resembling this:
 ```